Billy Sherwood: Yes (1989, 1994, 1997–2000, 2015–present)

-On May 19, 2015, it was announced that Squire would be undergoing treatment for acute erythroid leukemia, and that Yes would continue their 2015 North American tour with Sherwood filling Squire's role.
-After Squire's death on June 27, 2015, Sherwood (along with other former and current members of Yes) made a public statement expressing his grief.
-In regards to his new role as the now-permanent bassist for Yes: "Chris said to me, 'play the music, be yourself and make me proud'.
+On May 19, 2015, it was announced that Squire would be undergoing treatment for acute erythroid leukemia, and that Yes would continue their 2015 North American tour with Sherwood filling in for him as Yes bassist.
+Following Squire's death on June 27 2015, Sherwood (along with other former and current members of Yes) made a public statement expressing his grief.
+At the same time, it was confirmed that Sherwood had been Squire's hand-picked choice as his permanent successor in Yes.
+Regarding this, Sherwood commented "Chris said to me, 'play the music, be yourself and make me proud'.
 It's my true desire now [to] live up to his wishes."
-His first studio album with Yes after returning to the band was The Quest (2021).
+Sherwood has subsequently written and recorded for three further Yes studio albums – The Quest (2021), Mirror to the Sky (2023), and Aurora (2026).